Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/02-logging-onto-cloud.md

 ## Important Note

-This lesson covers how to log into, and out of, an *already running* Amazon instance.
+This lesson covers how to log into, and out of, an *already running* AWS instance.

 ## Background to AWS

 An Amazon Web Services (AWS) instance is a **remote computer** that runs on AWS infrastructure and that is accessible from any laptop or desktop as described below.
-Setting up a new AWS instance requires a credit card, an AWS account, and up to a day of verification time.

-If you are attending a tutor-led workshop your AMI will be created for you and will be sent the log in information you will need for this lesson.
-If you are self-studying Prenomics, you will need to set up your own instance using our [Create Your Own AWS Instance module](https://cloud-span.github.io/create-aws-instance-0-overview/).

-Whether the AWS instance has been created for you, or you have followed the instructions to create one yourself, the AWS instance contains all the software and data needed for the Prenomics and Genomics modules.
+For this course, an AWS instance will have been created for you by the Cloud-SPAN team.

 To login into your AWS instance for this course, you'll need:
 - the name of your instance and a login key file, both of which you received via email